- Disneyland has plenty of secrets to uncover as you walk through the two theme parks.

-Disneyland has welcomed generations of families since its opening in 1955.
-And while most repeat visitors have their own traditions and things they love to do when they pass through the gates to the Happiest Place on Earth, even the savviest of park guests doesn’t know everything there is to do at Disneyland or Disney California Adventure Park.
+Disneyland has welcomed generations of families, including my own, since its opening in 1955.
+And while most repeat visitors have their own traditions and things they love to do when they pass through the gates to the Happiest Place on Earth, even the savviest of park guests don’t know everything there is to do at Disneyland or Disney California Adventure Park.

 Lesser-Known Things to Do at Disneyland